ankschoubey/old-blog/_posts/2021-02-04-staying-on-the-path.md

 - You are optimally between order and chaos
 - You are default aggressive.
 You fix problems before they occur.
 - You can choose the short term pleasure, but you choose not to. in favor of long term.
+- You always tell the truth.
+And are not afraid of the consiquences/
+- Your productivity level is high.
+- You are always calm.

 [^1]: Naval Ravikant
 [^2]: Game of Thrones